AntonKosenkoPro/blog/README.md

 }
 ```

-4. Create a new HTML file in the `posts/` directory named `your-post-id.html` (copy from an existing post file and update the title in the `<title>` tag)

 That's it!
 The Markdown content will be automatically loaded from the `.md` file when someone views the post.
+Posts are accessed via hash routing (e.g., `index.html#your-post-id`).

 ### Writing in Markdown